 Best part is that you can find the bench, the wall bin, the shelf, and even my ticking pillows all in my shop available for purchase.
+(SOLD)

-Do pin and share this project to encourage others to think outside the headboard…hee hee hee.
+In addition, pin and share this project to encourage others to think outside the headboard…hee hee hee.
 Seriously though, sometimes it’s just finding that inspiration to get us started on a wonderful adventure.

 Don’t forget to head below to see what my friends have created for you!
 Oh, and up next, I will be showing you how this dresser got a new lease on life.

 To get these DIY tips & tricks in your inbox, be sure to sign up for my newsletter.
 PLUS, you will get your FREE Furniture Buying Checklist and special discount to my shop.
 Until next time!